Locations:

 How does a chlamydia test work?

-The most commonly used type of chlamydia test is called a Nucleic Acid Amplification Test (NAAT).
+The most common type of chlamydia test is called a nucleic acid amplification test (NAAT).
 A NAAT detects the DNA of the bacteria that cause the chlamydia infection.
-You provide a sample of urine.
-Or your provider collects a sample of secretions from the vagina or urethra (the tube that carries urine out of your body).
-The lab tests the sample for signs of the bacteria.
+You provide a sample of your pee (urine).
+Or a provider collects a sample of secretions from your vagina or urethra.
+A lab tests the sample for signs of the bacteria.

 Advertisement